Brussels shakes up Lufthansa with an investigation into its takeover of ITA Airways

 When it comes to competition rules, the European Commission keeps a close eye on it and does not hesitate to investigate if necessary.
 New illustration this Tuesday with the announcement of the opening of a “ thorough investigation » on the planned takeover of the Italian airline ITA Airways (successor to Alitalia) by the German group Lufthansa, currently leading European air carrier.

-« The operation could reduce competition (…) for several short-haul and long-haul routes » to and from Italy, thus estimated “ as a preliminary » the European Commission, in a press release.
+« The operation might reduce competition (…) for several short-haul and long-haul routes » to and from Italy, thus estimated “ as a preliminary » the European Commission, in a press release.
 Brussels’ reservations concern in particular connections between Italy and central European countries on which there would be too little competition.

 In response to this announcement, Lufthansa said on Tuesday that it was firmly convinced that the transaction would be authorized following the investigation.
 The group stressed that it would “ continue to work closely and constructively with the Commission » for a rapid conclusion of the current examination.
 The German airline claims that its entry into the capital of ITA will have “ overall a positive effect » on competition in Italy and Europe.